emberjs/website/source/blog/2019-02-15-the-ember-times-issue-85.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

-Watch the Ember.js Documentary 🍿, an exclusive interview with Ember contributor @eshtadc, the Ember.js core team panel
+Watch the Ember.js Documentary 🍿, an exclusive interview with Ember contributor @eshtadc, the Ember.js core team panel, 📐a big update to the guides

 ---